PAhlback/BankNyBank/README.md

 This structure provides easy access and overview to all code, related to the functions for the user.

+The user menu itself is located in the User class under Models.

 ### DbHelper
 All interactions with the values in the database are handled through the DbHelper class.